- OUT with old, tired business planning methods.

-I find that if you only have one goal then we often feel too pressured.
+I find that if you only have one goal then you often feel too pressured.
 By having a tiered approach you can let yourself go bigger without fear.

 Phase 6: Plan What You Know

-But I bet you have some programs, products and content that is already working well for you.
+But I bet you have some programs, products, and content that are already working well for you.

-First plan “what’s working” into your calendar and make plans to maximize what you already have.
-After all – it’s easier to expand what’s there then create totally from scratch.
+First, plan “what’s working” into your calendar and make plans to maximize what you already have.
+After all – it’s easier to expand what’s there than create totally from scratch.